Cancer Research UK's About cancer information is written for people with cancer and their family and friends.

 We ask you to let us know if you can't complete the review within 6 weeks of receiving it.
 You can email the manager of our review process on email@example.com.
 All contact details will also be included with the information that we send to you.

 Thank you for showing interest in becoming a lay reviewer for the Cancer Research UK patient information website.
-Your input and feedback is invaluable to us.
+Your feedback is invaluable to us.